First published 1st April 2020

 Coronavirus has created unprecedented and far-reaching financial uncertainty for countless UK households.

-If you’ve suddenly lost your income, the first port of call is to check if you qualify for state benefits (as well as statutory sick pay if you are self-isolating).
+If you’ve lost your income, the first port of call is to check if you qualify for state benefits (as well as statutory sick pay if you are self-isolating).
 The government has relaxed some rules around claiming, so head over to the Gov website to find out.

 But help is also available if you are struggling to pay your household bills.
 We’ve rounded up the answers to the most frequently asked questions below.
 Do bear in mind it’s an ever-evolving situation, so we’ll be updating this page when things change.